source-separation/tutorial/_sources/basics/representations.md

 The window type determines the shape of the short-time window that will segment the audio into short segments before applying the DFT.
-The shape of this window can will affect which frequencies get emphasized or attenuated in the DFT.
+The shape of this window will affect which frequencies get emphasized or attenuated in the DFT.
 There are many types of window functions, in {numref}`window_types`, we show the most common ones when calculating an STFT for source separation.
 For more information on other types of windows and their frequency response, please see `scipy.signal`'s